 6. Other Relevant Information.
 A brief statement of any other information relative to the charge.

 § 6.
 Delivery of Complaint to Other Party; Proof of Service.
-A prohibited practice complaint is not considered filed with the Board until the complaining party has delivered a copy of the complaint upon the party against whom the charge is made.
+A prohibited practice complaint may not be filed with the Board until the complaining party has delivered a copy of the complaint upon the party against whom the charge is made.
 The executive director may at any time require the complainant to file proof of the date that the complaint was delivered on the respondent if proof of service is not filed with the complaint.
 Failure to provide the proof of service as required by the executive director is grounds for dismissal of the complaint.
-Proof of service may be in the form of either a certified mail receipt signed by the recipient addressee or an agent of the addressee, a signed and dated acknowledgment of receipt by hand delivery, a dated confirmation of delivery from the Post Office or other delivery service, or a dated statement of refusal of service.
+Proof of service may be in the form of either a certified mail receipt signed by the recipient addressee or an agent of the addressee, a signed and dated acknowledgment of receipt by hand delivery, a dated confirmation of delivery from the Post Office or other delivery service, a dated statement of refusal of service or a copy of the sent email that includes the date and the email address to which it was sent.
 These requirements also apply to amended complaints.

 § 7.
 Docket Number.
 The Board shall notify the parties of the receipt of the complaint and the docket number assigned.
 The parties must include the docket number on all documents and subsequent correspondence concerning the complaint.

 § 8.
 Review, Amendment and Action on Complaint.
-After giving the respondent the opportunity to be heard on the sufficiency of the complaint, the executive director shall review the complaint for sufficiency and proceed in accordance with this rule.
+After the 20-day period in which the respondent’s answer is due pursuant to section 9, the executive director shall review the complaint for sufficiency and proceed in accordance with this rule.

-3. Dismissal, Appeal.
-If, after the opportunity for amendment has expired, the allegations in the complaint do not constitute a prima facie violation of the applicable prohibited act provision(s), the complaint may be summarily dismissed in whole or in part by the executive director who shall notify the parties of the determination.
-A party whose complaint is summarily dismissed in whole or in part may appeal to the Board, within fifteen calendar days after the issuance of the dismissal, by filing a motion requesting review of the dismissal.
-The motion must clearly and concisely set forth the points of fact and law claimed to be sufficient to establish a prima facie violation of the applicable prohibited act provision(s).
+3. Dismissal; Appeal.
+If, after the opportunity for amendment has expired, the allegations in the complaint do not constitute a prima facie violation of the applicable prohibited act or practice, the complaint may be summarily dismissed in whole or in part by the executive director who shall notify the parties of the determination.
+A party whose complaint is summarily dismissed in whole or in part may appeal to the Board by filing a motion requesting review of the dismissal within 15 calendar days after the issuance of the dismissal.
+The motion must clearly and concisely set forth the points of fact and law claimed to be sufficient to establish a prima facie violation of the applicable prohibited act or practice.
 Upon the filing of a timely motion for review, the Board shall examine the complaint as it existed when summarily dismissed in light of the assertions contained in the motion.
 If upon such examination the Board finds the complaint insufficient, it shall affirm the summary dismissal of the charge and shall notify the parties in writing of the determination.
 If the Board finds the complaint to be sufficient, it shall reinstate the complaint and shall so notify the parties.

 § 9.
 Response to Complaint.
-The party against whom a complaint has been filed shall file the original and one copy of its response to a complaint within 20 calendar days after the filing of the original complaint, or 10 calendar days after the filing of the amended complaint, whichever is later.
-The respondent shall simultaneously serve a copy of the response upon the complaining party and certify that service was made in accordance with Chapter 10, § 8 of these Rules.
-The respondent will be required to supply an additional 3 copies of the response after the pre-hearing conference.
+The party against whom a complaint has been filed shall file its answer to a complaint and any motion to dismiss within 20 calendar days after the filing of the original complaint, or 10 calendar days after the filing of the amended complaint, whichever is later.
+The respondent shall simultaneously serve a copy of the answer upon the complaining party and certify that service was made in accordance with Chapter 10, section 8 of these Rules.

-1. Contents of Response.
-The response must include a specific admission, denial, or explanation of each allegation in the complaint and must fairly meet the substance of the allegations denied.
-The response must be signed by the respondent.
-Any material allegation not denied in the response is deemed admitted.
-Any request for deferral of issues raised to the parties' grievance/arbitration procedure must be made in the response.
-A joint statement of any matters of agreement reached by the parties must be attached to the response.
+1. Contents of Answer.
+The answer must include a specific admission, denial, or explanation of each allegation in the complaint and must fairly meet the substance of the allegations denied.
+The answer must be signed by the respondent.
+Any material allegation not denied in the answer is deemed admitted.
+Any request for deferral of issues raised to the parties' grievance process, including arbitration, must be made in the answer.
+A joint statement of any matters of agreement reached by the parties must be attached to the answer.

 2. Counter Complaint.
-If the response contains a counter complaint, that counter complaint will be reviewed in accordance with section 7, and, if it alleges a prima facie violation of the applicable prohibited act provision(s), a response to that counter complaint will be required.
+If the answer contains a counter complaint, that counter complaint will be reviewed in accordance with section 7 and, if it alleges a prima facie violation of the applicable prohibited act or practice, an answer to that counter complaint will be required.
 A counter complaint is treated like an initial complaint, in all respects.

-3. Failure to Respond.
-Failure to file a timely response constitutes an admission of the properly pleaded material facts alleged in the complaint.
-Failure to file a response is grounds for the Board to render a default order against the respondent unless the Board finds that the respondent's failure to answer is the result of excusable neglect.
+3. Failure to Answer.
+Failure to file a timely answer constitutes an admission of the properly pleaded material facts alleged in the complaint.
+Failure to file an answer is grounds for the Board to render a default order against the respondent unless the Board finds that the respondent's failure to answer is the result of excusable neglect.
 The default is with prejudice, unless the order provides otherwise.

 4. Witness List.
 The prehearing officer shall make a witness list.
-Any change in the list of prospective witnesses must be communicated by each party to the other(s) and to the Board at least forty-eight hours before the evidentiary hearing.
+Any change in the list of prospective witnesses must be communicated by each party to the others and to the Board at least 48 hours before the evidentiary hearing.

 5. Collective Bargaining Agreement.
 In any case where the complaint refers to a collective bargaining agreement, that agreement must be treated as an exhibit admitted in evidence unless objection is seasonably noted.